thrombe/hyprkool/README.md

   ...

   # animations work fine, but afaik there is no way to control
-  # which side the workspaces slide from as a hyprland plugin
+  # which side the workspaces slide from as a hyprland IPC plugin
   # so i recommend either turning off animations for workspaces
   # or using animation styles that do not have directionality. (eg fade)
   animation = workspaces, 0